graphistry/graphistry-cli/hardware-software.md

 The GPU should provide 1+ GB of memory per concurrent user.
 A minimum of 4GB of GPU RAM is required, and 12GB+ is recommended.
 Lower is possible for development.
 For help evaluating GPUs, we recommend reaching out to the Graphistry team or the [RAPIDS.ai community](https://rapids.ai/community.html).

 RAPIDS requires specific Nvidia drivers.
 Graphistry releases align with [Nvidia RAPIDS.ai](https://rapids.ai/) releases, so pick drivers compatible with the RAPIDS.ai distribution from the same time period.
-At time of writing, this would be CUDA 10.2 -- 11.0.
+At time of writing, this would be CUDA 11.0 (RAPIDS 2022.x) or 11.5+ (Graphistry AI extensions)

 If also using a hypervisor, the hypervisor GPU driver should match the guest OS GPU driver, and due to vGPUs not currently supporting CUDA Unified Memory, set `RMM_ALLOCATOR=default` in Graphistry setting file `data/config/custom.env`.